 Panel 3: Consent on Campus Panel

-Tiffany Gaffney is the Assistant Dean of Students and Title IX Deputy Coordinator at Providence College.
+Tiffany Gaffney is the Assistant Dean of Students and Assistant Title IX Coordinator at Providence College.
 She also represents Providence College as a member of the Rhode Island Cross-Campus Learning Collaborative for Sexual Violence Prevention.

 Jennifer Gentile Long (MGA, JD) currently serves as the Chief Executive Officer of AEquitas, which she co-founded in April 2009 and serves as an expert on issues related to the prosecution of sexual violence and gender-based violence and human trafficking.
 She began her career as an Assistant District Attorney in Philadelphia where she prosecuted cases involving adult and child physical and sexual abuse and served on a team in the Family Violence and Sexual Assault Unit.
 After her departure, served as an advocate for victims of domestic violence and child abuse in Bermuda and Philadelphia, respectively.

 Jennifer was a Senior Attorney and then was appointed the Director of the National Center for the Prosecution of Violence Against Women at the American Prosecutors Research Institute at NDAA.
 She promoted meaningful multidisciplinary collaboration and improved prosecution practices through authorship and contribution to numerous articles, publications, resources and curricula and provided assistance to prosecutors and allied professionals.